paulharte/devblog/src/pages/web-day/index.md

 ---
-title: Reflections on AWS cloud day, AI and what it means for software
+title: AWS cloud day and why AI is just too easy
 date: "2024-10-24"
 featuredImage: './badge.jpg'
 ---

 The big topic from AWS Cloud Day Dublin was pretty clear: AI.
 AWS is making big moves in making it easy and seamless to add LLM functionality backed by an à la carte menu of models to your app.
 It was so dominant in terms of the topics that it felt like a AI conference at times (mixed in with the usual sales pitches 😃).

-Here are my hot takes🔥 on both the hype and substance of AI on display.
+Here are my hot takes 🔥 on both the hype and substance of AI.

 <!-- end -->